jaymarf/vscs-in-codespaces/README.md

 It is recommended to run your devstamp from this Codespace on web rather than desktop, as you'll need your local VS Code instance pointing to your devstamp to create devstamp Codespaces.

-:warning: Warning: Ngrok is not currently configured in this Codespace, so you should use your devstamp tunnel Azure Relay url instead, which you can set up using the instructions [here](https://github.com/microsoft/vssaas-planning/wiki/Integrated-Devstamp-Tunnel)
+:warning: Ngrok is not currently configured in this Codespace, so you should use your devstamp tunnel Azure Relay url instead, which you can set up using the instructions [here](https://github.com/microsoft/vssaas-planning/wiki/Integrated-Devstamp-Tunnel)

 1. If you didn't add the necessary secrets as described in the **One-time setup** section, you can manually edit your appsettings.json in the ~/CEDev directory.
 Otherwise, continue with step 2.